Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <p>
 2. Next create the Domain Controller VM (Windows Server 2022).
 Go to virtual machines, name the virtual machine “DC-1”.
 Choose a location (and make sure your next VM, "Client-1" has the same one).
 Expand the list next to image and Choose windows server 2022 and 2 CPUs.
 Create your Username and Password (My username will be LabUser), save it!
-Allow selected ports RDP only, then review and create.
+Allow selected ports RDP only
 </p>
 <br />
 </p>